 Let’s take a closer look at one of the most asked questions regarding the Siberian Husky… Are huskies related to wolves?
-In this article, I’ll cover exactly what science has to say on such a popular question.
+And if so, how closely related are they?

 Is a husky a wolf?
 According to science, the Siberian Husky is not technically a wolf and they’re two separate breeds of animal, despite sharing 98.8% (and in some cases more) of the same mitochondrial D.N.A.